palmacas/wiki-documents/docs/Edge/M_2_Hat/m_2_hat_start_with_pi5.md

 ## Introduction

-This tutorial mainly introduces the hardware connection configuration of M.2 Hat/dual Hat and how to make the Raspberry Pi boot from the SSD.And introduces two installation methods, with and without casing.
+This tutorial primarily introduces the hardware connection configuration of the M.2 Hat/Dual Hat and how to boot the Raspberry Pi from an SSD.
+It also covers two installation methods: with and without a casing, and tests the SSD read/write speeds under different conditions.

 ## Getting Start